 The newly released Climate Adaptation Plan by the European Commission on 24 February 2021 emphasizes the need for smarter data for climate adaptation.
-It also focuses on local adaptation and the use of more nature-based solutions (NBS).
+It also focuses on local adaptation and using more nature-based solutions (NBS).

-EU’s Climate Adaptation Plan recognizes that climate change is already happening, citing the record temperatures and extreme natural events that happened this decade and the urgent need to adapt.
+The EU’s Climate Adaptation Plan recognizes that climate change is already happening, citing this decade’s record temperatures and extreme natural events and the urgent need to adapt.

 Using nature-based solutions also supports biodiversity and the Green Deal objectives, including restoring peatlands, wetlands, coastal and marine ecosystems, developing green urban spaces, green roofs, and walls, and promoting sustainable forests and farmlands.
 Nature-based solutions are also a cost-effective climate adaptation strategy.

-Environmentalists pointed out that there are no binding targets and a clear timeline to the strategy.
-They assert that a strong correlation exists between mandatory policy targets and implementation, and a lack thereof does not guarantee the delivery of the desired results.
+Environmentalists pointed out that the strategy does not have binding targets and a clear timeline.
+They assert a strong correlation between mandatory policy targets and implementation, and a lack thereof does not guarantee the delivery of the desired results.

 Focus on local resilience and supporting vulnerable countries with their climate adaptation.